Biological Sciences (Zoology)

 Independent Study in Life Sciences

 A study (normally library-based) of a topic of the student's choosing that is relevant to the student's programme but not formally offered as part of the taught course.
 The topic will normally extend the learning achieved during Stage 2, and for a full time student the module can only be undertaken during the final year of study.
-A learning contract is agreed between the student and a supervising member of staff in the semester prior to the one in which the study is to be undertaken, and this must be approved by the Subject Examination Committee.
-Only once the learning contract has been formally approved will the module be registered on the student's programme of study.
+A learning contract is agreed between you and a supervising member of staff in the semester prior to the one in which the study is to be undertaken, and this must be approved by the Subject Examination Committee.
+Only once the learning contract has been formally approved will the module be registered on your programme of study.

 Please note: As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those shown here.
 The structure of the course may also mean some modules are not available to you.